 As a reminder, the definitions of these two processes are:

 - Open Enrollment – the time when students can request to attend a school other than their home attendance area school.
 Click here to see a list of schools and their open enrollment status.
 All applicants will be placed in a lottery.
 Transfers will be approved or denied based on projected enrollment numbers for the building and grade level at both the neighborhood and requested school in addition to projected staffing levels and building capacity at the requested school.

 - Choice Schools and Programs Applications – the time when students can apply for our choice schools – Big Picture (6th grade entry), International (6th grade entry), Jing Mei – Mandarin dual language (Kindergarten entry), Puesta del Sol – Spanish immersion (Kindergarten entry), Spanish Dual Language Program (Kindergarten entry).
 Acceptance is generally by lottery.

-We will once again be using an online application process.
-A paper applicant information form will be available at all schools for families who do not have internet access.
-These forms will be manually keyed into the online tool by the Student Placement Office.
+We are once again using an online application process.
 Additional details and applications are available on the district website: https://bsd405.org/departments/student-placement/open-enrollment/

 The Bellevue Schools Foundation’s Fall fundraising campaign is underway!
 Their goal is to raise $350,000 this Fall from parents like YOU to support all Bellevue Public School students!

 Public funding is not enough to fund the exceptional programming that makes Bellevue Schools the best in the Nation.